 In the world of network administration, a lot of focus is placed on monitoring and security tools, but comparatively, little attention is paid to network storage.
 This is surprising given that almost every enterprise needs a storage solution in one form or another.
 From storing websites and servers to emails and SAN devices, storage area networks are essential for maintaining an enterprise-scale network.

-Here is our list of the best SAN monitoring tools on the market:
+Here is our list of the best Storage Area Networks (SAN) monitoring tools on the market:

 - SolarWinds Storage Resource Monitor (FREE TRIAL) Covers multi-vendor storage solutions with a full performance and capacity monitoring service.
 Installs on Windows Server.